kmfahey/jchessgame/README.md

 ### JChessGame

-A simple graphical chessgame that implements a standard icon-based graphical chessboard interface and the minimax chess-playing algorithm with the alpha/beta optimization.
+This package implements a simple graphical chessgame with an icon-based chessboard interface, with an AI based on the minimax chess-playing algorithm with the alpha/beta optimization.
 This program was written as a self-teaching exercise.
-It turned out once the algorithm was completed that, without other optimizations unfamiliar to me, it turns out to be a pretty dumb AI.
+It turned out once the algorithm was completed that it's a pretty dumb AI.

-It plays aggressively, moving quickly across the board to capture pieces on the other side, but it isn't attentive to when it's placing its own pieces at risk of capture.
+It plays aggressively, moving quickly across the board to capture pieces on the player's side, but it isn't attentive to when it's placing its own pieces at risk of capture.
 It's pretty easy to pick off its important pieces over time, leaving its king undefended.

+The issue likely lies with the evaluation algorithm that's used to score moves for the minimax algorithm.
+Enhancements to that metric that make it sensitive to placing its pieces in peril might improve its play.

 ### The Algorithm